How to integrate Amazon Ads using SSIS

-- How to download / install required driver for
+- How to download and install the required PowerPack for Amazon Ads integration in SSIS

-Amazon Ads integration in SSIS - How to configure connection for
+- How to configure the connection for Amazon Ads

-API Source (Authentication / Query Language / Examples / Driver UI) - Using
+- Features of the ZappySys API Source (Authentication / Query Language / Examples / Driver UI)

-Amazon Ads Connection in SSIS
+- How to use the Amazon Ads in SSIS

 Prerequisites